 It’s very difficult to bring them down sometimes and just drop them off for service it’s not the same thing.

-Sometimes we only have so much vacation time and we don’t want our RV spending it sitting on the lot.
+Sometimes we only have so much vacation time and we don’t want our RV to spend it sitting on the lot.

 Therefore knowing this information and understanding what’s going on behind the scenes can help you navigate service better which is going to help you have a better experience.